OPM Watch: What Happens if Online Giant 2U Goes Under?

 This is the third installment in New America's four-part series about online program managers, or OPMs, companies that generally help colleges market and develop virtual curricula and courses in exchange for a piece of tuition revenue.

-Read the first and second parts of the series.
+Read the first, second and fourth parts of the series.

 2U was once heralded as the vanguard of online program managers, companies that help colleges establish and operate virtual programs.